rmoriz/meldeplattform-scraper/README.md

 - Fetches individual HTML pages for each RSS item concurrently
 - Local file-based caching with 24-hour expiration
 - Extracts meaningful content from HTML pages
+- **Image extraction and base64 encoding** from `.bms-attachments` sections
-- Outputs structured JSON data
+- Outputs structured JSON data with embedded images
 - Retry logic with exponential backoff for network requests
 - Memory-safe implementation using Zig's explicit memory management
 - **Performance optimizations** with thread-safe operations and load balancing